 Blogging is not easy.
 It is heavy work.
 Yes, I know.
 My advice is, just start writing.

 If you are the only soul who does everything, such as blog’s backend work, designing work, writing, editing, and marketing, you are in big trouble.
 You will feel overwhelmed soon with your blog.

 Do not let that happen.
 Blogging is pretty amazing, and it changes everything in your life.
 I am not talking about money.
 Money is just secondary.

 Having your own blog is having a great friend with you always.
 Just imagine how amazing it is to walk through life with a great friend.

 You can discuss anything with that friend.
 You’ll learn a lot from that friend.
 You’ll get help when you need it so badly.

 Why would you give up on that friend?
 So, don’t even think about that.

 Setting up your own blog with WordPress is not a big deal these days.
 You don’t have to have any knowledge of programming or WordPress because I don’t.

 I have set this blog up all by myself, design all the things, and now I know how to do little changes in the design.
 It is just a multi-purpose WordPress theme.

 So, don’t worry too much.

 For web hosting, choose Bluehost or Namecheap.
 Both companies have amazing deals.

-They did everything, including migration my blog from GoDaddy, set up SSL certificate and all the other tiny thing for me with no extra fees.
+They did everything, including migration my blog from GoDaddy, set up SSL certificate and all the other tiny things for me with no extra fees.

 You have to ask them via their live chat.
 Tell them you know nothing about WordPress or web hosting.
 Amazing people there will do the rest for you.

 If you know how to do things around WordPress and set up hosting accounts, go for Bluehost.

 All the other tiny optimizations can be done after you start writing.

 Another option is, hire a freelancer from Upwork or Fiverr to do the basic stuff for you.
 Yes, it has an extra cost but worth giving that money to a freelancer than giving up on your blog.